cdale77/active_job_status/README.md

 # ActiveJobStatus

 Uses Redis to provide simple job status information for ActiveJob.
+This is a work in progress!
+(Jan.
+2015).

 ## Installation